akshayshirkar/akshayshirkar/README.md

 ### **Version Control & Deployment**
 - **Git & GitHub**: Source control and collaboration using Git, GitHub, and branching strategies.
-- **Jenkins & CI/CD**: Continuous integration and deployment practices to streamline release management.

-### **Other Technologies**
-- **HTML, CSS, JavaScript**: Basic web technologies for custom Visualforce pages and LWC.
-- **Node.js & Express**: For building server-side applications and handling integrations.
-- **SQL & NoSQL Databases**: Experience working with relational and non-relational databases.
-- **GitLab CI/CD**: Integration with GitLab for automated testing and deployment.

 ## 📂 Notable Projects